 Caroline Mitchell litigates complex commercial disputes with a focus on defending corporations in actions arising from foreign events, including environmental, human rights, Racketeer Influenced and Corrupt Organizations Act (RICO), Alien Tort Statute, and fraud claims.
-Caroline is currently advising clients about legal issues arising from COVID-19 (coronavirus) and the Shelter in Place orders in California.

 The Hague Choice of Court Convention Takes Effect, and With It Greater Certainty for International Transactions